Pearls on a String:Further Extending Health (and Retirement) Savings Accounts

 Is medical finance really so complicated most people couldn't handle it by themselves?

 One standardized lifetime account form, which serves as a transfer system for a single person's various balances.
-Sort of like a check-book.
-It provides a common incentive to be frugal for future retirement, and a common way to multiply such savings.If that won't suffice for some tasks, we are travelling down the same path as the income tax, and should re-consider such high-handedness.
+Sort of like a checkbook.
+It provides a common incentive to be frugal for future retirement, and a common way to multiply such savings.If that won't suffice for some tasks, we are traveling down the same path as the income tax, and should re-consider such high-handedness.

 This particular feature has a political element.
 The American public now imagines it gets a bargain with Medicare, somehow getting a dollar of healthcare for fifty cents, and therefore a treasure they are unwilling to surrender.
 In all probability, no organization except the government could function long with such a deficit, so taking the deficit away from the government necessarily places it in the hands of someone who must balance his books.
 Somehow, legal protections for the patients against the debts of organizations which participate in the confederation must be established, so they can occasionally provide benefits at a loss, but only within stated limits.
 Called a "loss leader", the situation is a common one.
 Two additional savings multipliers must be added, although they will be explained shortly, along with two important investment designs.
 There are four large sources of new revenue within Medicare: